noisyboiler/wampy/README.md

 ## WAMP Peers

 It helps me to always think about these "peers" when trying to understand the WAMP protocol.
-You need to write some kind off app or script that talks like a *Peer*.
+You need to write some kind of app or script that talks like a *Peer*.

 So with __wampy__ you can create and register Peers to implement some WAMP roles: Callee, Caller and Dealer.